 Proposals on modifications in respect of governance and ring-fencing - April 2015

 In our Ad Hoc Review of NATS-related risks in 2012/13, we found that the current arrangements for governance and ring-fencing may need to be strengthened to ensure that users are adequately protected from risks which arise outside of the regulated business.
 We are consulting on proposals to modify these arrangements.

 Other recent consultations

-We consulted on Economic Licensing Enforcement Guidance covering our approach to enforcing the NATS Licence and airport economic licences under the Civil Aviation Act 2012.
+In May 2015, after consultation, we published Economic Licensing Enforcement Guidance covering our approach to enforcing the NATS Licence and airport economic licences under the Civil Aviation Act 2012.
 The guidance outlines the legal framework in which our work fits and informs stakeholders of the enforcement powers we have and how we will use them.
-The closing date for the consultation was 8 January 2015.
-We are currently considering responses to the consultation and will be publishing the guidance in the first half of this year.

-We also consulted on prioritisation principles that explain our approach in deciding which pieces of work to take forward in the areas of consumer protection, competition law and economic regulation.
-We are currently considering responses to the consultation and will be publishing the principles in the first half of this year
+After consultation, we also published prioritisation principles that explain our approach in deciding which pieces of work to take forward in the areas of consumer protection, competition law and economic regulation.

 Link to work on contestability of Terminal Air Navigation Services (TANS)

 Economic regulation for Reference Period 2 under the Single European Sky (2015-2019)

 Final UK-Ireland FAB Performance Plan submitted to European Commission